Egypt·November 3 - 13 2023

 Red Sea Extension Day 4 (day 14): Thursday, November 16th, 2023

-After breakfast we’ll check out of our hotel and drive to the Sharm El Sheikh Airport to fly back to Cairo Airport where you can catch your connections home.
-We recommend that you book a return flight from Cairo with an afternoon departure.
+After breakfast, we’ll check out of our hotel and drive to the Sharm El Sheikh Airport to fly back to Cairo Airport, where you can catch your connections home.
+We recommend you book a return flight from Cairo with an afternoon departure.

-What a wonderful experience we've just had = memories and friendships that will last a lifetime!
-We say Ma'a El Salama, and hope to see you again on another journey.
+That wonderful experience we've just had adds to memories and friendships that will last a lifetime!
+We say Ma'a El Salama, and we hope to see you again on another journey.

 Included